KRWCLASSIC/Steam-Account-Switcher-Manager/readme.md

 ## Usage

 - Launch the application to view your accounts.
-- Use the interface to reorder or hide accounts as needed.
+- Use the interface to reorder or disable accounts as needed.
-- Access the settings to manage account via right click.
+- Access the right click menu to manage account additional settings.

 ## Fun Additions